Functional Behavioral Assessment and Functional Analysis

 Functional Behavioral Assessment

-A more formalized process of identifying the function of behavior is called a functional analysis, (FA).
-An FA is more clinical approach to determining which of the four functions is maintaining the behavior.
+A more formalized process of identifying the function of a behavior is called a Functional Analysis, (FA).
+An FA is a more clinical approach to determining which of the four functions is maintaining the behavior.
 In our schools, only highly-trained Board Certified Behavior Analysts (BCBA) are responsible for conducting FAs.

-In a functional analysis, interventionists create a safe environment in which BCBAs can “test” different behavioral hypotheses.
-Through repeated exposure to the different behavioral environments, interventionists can confidently identify the student motivations.
+In a Functional Analysis, interventionists create a safe environment in which BCBAs can “test” different behavioral hypotheses.
+Through repeated exposure to different behavioral environments, interventionists can confidently identify the student motivations.
 While FAs allow educators to be more assured of their hypotheses, they are time-consuming and difficult to conduct.
 As a result, they are only implemented by highly-trained behavior specialists an after an FBA has been insufficient.

 Board Certified Behavior Analysts